rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DH: `s` is orthogonal to `u`

-AWB: in the regexp spec in ecma262, the word "character" specifically means "the unit you are matching".
+AWB: In the regexp spec in ecma262, the word "character" specifically means "the unit you are matching".

-DH: what are the historical things that dot didn't used to match.
+DH: What are the historical things that dot didn't used to match.

 WH: Only the line terminators: CR, formfeed, NL, etc.